Heroin Detox: The First Three Days Survival Guide

 Distract yourself from physical and mental discomfort with the simple tasks listed in your cravings toolkit.
 This is a great day to have a supportive friend or loved one by your side.

-Still drink water.
-Can’t?
-Try a spoonful.
+Keep drinking water.
+If you don’t feel like you can stomach it, try to swallow just a spoonful.
 Then another.
 If you feel hot, get a cool glass of ice water, press it against your face, then sip some of it.

 If your stomach is upset try rubbing it in a circular, clockwise motion.
-Try chewing ginger chews, or drinking ginger tea.
+Pepto-Bismol is fine, but be cautious with Imodium, because it can be dangerous if you take took much.
+Try chewing ginger chews (they sell them for morning sickness), or drinking ginger tea.
 Chamomile tea and peppermint tea can also soothe your stomach.
 Don’t worry about trying to eat today if you are too sick.

 If you are so sick you can’t hold down any fluids for 4 or 5 hours straight, head to the ER.